 Seeing as there are only two sections to the Underground Railroad History Center in Blairsville, tours of the building don’t take very long.
 So, to learn more about the history of the Underground Railroad throughout Indiana County, take some time to follow the directions in a pamphlet titled, “Underground Railroad Driving Tour of Indiana County, PA.”

 Available at several places around town, including the Blairsville Historical Society, this guide provides nearly two dozen destinations connected with the Underground Railroad throughout the southern half of Indiana County.
 While you can’t go inside most of the homes in the guide, driving past and thinking about the history of the homes is certainly fascinating.

 Blairsville and the rest of Indiana County, Pennsylvania, might not be the most well-known destinations in Pennsylvania to learn about the Underground Railroad.
 However, the amazing amount of history in the county makes this a worthwhile stop for anyone wanting to learn about this fascinating piece of US history.
 And, while the Underground Railroad History Center might be small, it’s especially good for anyone wanting to start the discussion of slavery with their children.

 Visiting the Underground Railroad History Center

 It’s worth noting that you’ll need to plan ahead to visit the Underground Railroad History Center in Blairsville, Pennsylvania.
-The museum is open by appointment only from May – October.
+The museum is open by appointment only from year round.
 There are no regular operating hours at the center.
 It is recommended that you schedule your appointment at least a week before you want to visit, if at all possible (though there’s no harm in calling if you only have a day or two notice).